derivia/study-notes/notes/WEB.md

 #### Shape Detection

-Learn how the Shape Detection API proposal can be use to detect shapes such as faces or barcodes in pictures.

 * [ ] [W3C - Accelerated Shape Detection in Images](https://wicg.github.io/shape-detection-api/)
 * [ ] [web.dev - A Picture is Worth a Thousand Words](https://web.dev/shape-detection/)
 * [ ] [Github - Shape Detection API Specification](https://github.com/WICG/shape-detection-api)